uriel1998/orindi/README.md

 Transform your e-mail newsletters into webpages and an RSS feed.
 Uses pico as a front end.
 `orindi` is an anglicization of ørindi, meaning "message".

+The idea is that this should be able to slip into your existing workflow, regardless of what that is or what you're using.
+And if it doesn't, it's meant to be as simple as possible to customize the code.

 ### Why Pico and Procmail?